 All that and many more are why an Athens travel guide will become the most significant tool during a trip to Greece, even for the most experienced travelers.

-There is no doubt that you won't help but fall in love with Athens, the largest city in Greece, from the moment you step foot in it.
-The Greek islands can wait; visit Athens and you won't regret straying from the path of other travelers!
+There is no doubt that you won't help but fall in love with Athens, the largest city in Greece, from the moment you step foot in it, whether you're visiting Greece in winter or summer.
+The Greek islands can wait; visit Athens, and you won't regret straying from the path of other travelers!

-If exploring Athens seems like a daunting task, it's because it is: there is much stuff to see, taste, do, and experience, even the locals get overwhelmed from time to time.
+If exploring Athens seems like a daunting task, it's because it is: there is much stuff to see, taste, do, and experience and even the locals get overwhelmed from time to time.

 But, lucky for you, we have accumulated the ultimate Athens travel guide for you to experience the historic city to the fullest; as born and bred Athenians in love with their home city, it is our responsibility to make you see Athens from rose-colored glasses, even if you are first-time visitors.

 So if you want Athens travel tips, keep on reading!

 When to travel to Athens

 Airplane flying above Athens - credits: ivan bastien/Shutterstock.com

 Greece is mainly advertised as a summer destination.
 The reasons why make a strong case: its delightfully warm climate, sandy beaches, and hundreds of breathtaking Greek islands are more than enough to deem Greece the ultimate summer haven people dream of visiting.